 How can I stop my hair being so dry?

-“Always use a pre-shampoo treatment, as well as a conditioner after.
+“Always use a pre-shampoo treatment, as well as a conditioner afterwards.
 I also like to add a few drops of oil to both, as you want to have that buttery texture in your product.
 When you apply the pre-shampoo treatment, section your hair into four, and work the product in well, then twist each section up and secure to your head – this keeps the moisture in for a better treatment.
-A rich, heavy product tends to ‘sit’ on the hair, so you want something that’s almost slippery in texture (containing a lot of hydrating humectants), so you can really work it into the lengths.
+A rich, heavy product tends to ‘sit’ on the hair, so you want something that’s almost slippery in texture [containing a lot of hydrating humectants], so you can really work it into the lengths.
 The first four centimeters of everyone’s hair is usually in brilliant condition, but after that you see the damage.
-Any type of dry hair benefits from weekly steaming, using a classic electric steaming cap that you plug in; simply apply your treatment and then steam, as this opens up the hair cuticles to really let the product soak in.
+Any type of dry hair benefits from weekly steaming; using a classic electric steaming cap that you plug in, simply apply your treatment and then steam, as this opens up the hair cuticles to really let the product soak in.
 It’s also key to remember that healthy hair starts at the scalp; so many women have six products for their face, and then just one shampoo for their hair – your scalp is exactly the same skin, so treat it better.
-Use an oil once a week, like my Manketti Oil, and take the time to massage it in – it gets the circulation going; if you have braids, they can often be too tight, so massaging the scalp really helps.
-The one tip I always share is, once a week, do an overnight treatment using a favorite conditioner with a few drops of oil mixed in.
+Use an oil once a week, too, like my Manketti Oil, and take the time to massage it in – it gets the circulation going.
+If you have braids, they can often be too tight, so massaging the scalp really helps.
+The one tip I always share is, once a week, do an overnight treatment using your favorite conditioner with a few drops of oil mixed in.
 If you want beautiful hair, you have to make time for a pre-wash treatment, steam and massage with an oil.”

 What’s the best way to fight frizz?

 “Frizz is an issue of dryness and dehydration, so look at how you treat your hair.
-Leave conditioner in for as long as possible (try covering your head with a plastic cap for 30 minutes) or condition your hair while you’re in the bath, as the steam helps it to work more efficiently.
+Leave conditioner in for as long as possible – try covering your head with a plastic cap for 30 minutes, or condition your hair while you’re in the bath, as the steam helps it to work more efficiently.
 There are techniques you can use to tame frizzy hair, such as twisting small sections of the hair to encourage the curl, or twist it and then pin it up in a knot, or on a flexi-rod to get smoothness and curl.
 What you do at night is also very important: braiding, twisting or using the flexi-rods (like bendy rollers) overnight is a great way to achieve a full head of even curls.”

-What about general curly-hair maintenance?
+What about general maintenance for curly hair?

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown